alexanderwe/SemanticVersioningKit/README.md

 let versionWithAdditions = SemanticVersion(major: 1, minor: 0, patch: 0, preReleaseIdentifiers: ["alpha", "1"], buildIdentifiers: ["exp","sha","5114f85"]) // "1.0.0-alpha.1+exp.sha.5114f85"
 ```

 It is also possible to create a `SemanticVersion` from a `String` representation.
 Just be aware that the initialization can fail due to the used `String` not conforming to the Semantic Versioning format.
-Therefore an optional `SemanticVersion` is returned in those cases.

 ```swift
 let version = try SemanticVersion(input: "1.0.0")